-When Gmail introduced Tabs in 2013, email marketers wailed Gmail would finally succeed in killing off email.
+When Gmail first introduced Tabs, email marketers wailed Gmail would finally succeed in killing off email.
 They said the same thing when Gmail started running ads at the top of the inbox in the Promotions tab, too, and yet email is stronger than ever.)

 Tabs probably won’t go away anytime soon.
 So instead of fretting about the Promotions tab, work with it.
 These six steps can help.